Ironhead Special Tools

 Pinion Gear Puller Tool

-I ended up buying a cheaper imported version of the tool that was a third of the price of the Jims Tool version.
+I bought a cheap imported version of this tool because it was 1/3rd of the price of the Jims Tool version.
 The install part of the tool works fine, but the removal part of the tool is too thick to remove a Sportster pinion gear.
 If you need to remove a Big-Twin pinion gear, the cheaper tool will probably work for both removal and installation.

 Cam Bushing Removal Tool